meekostuff/HTMLDecor/README.md

     <script>
 	var Meeko = window.Meeko || (window.Meeko = {});
 	Meeko.options = {
-		"log-level": "info"
+		log_level: "info"
 	};
 	</script>

-Boolean options, such as `decor-autostart`, can have any of these boolean-like values: true/false, yes/no, on/off, 1/0 Typically the only important options are `decor-autostart` and `decor-hidden-timeout`, for example
+Boolean options, such as `autostart`, should have one of these boolean-like values: true/false, 1/0.
+Typically the only important options are `autostart` and `hidden_timeout`, for example

     <script>
 	var Meeko = window.Meeko || (window.Meeko = {});
 	Meeko.options = {
-		"autostart": "no",
+		autostart: false,
-		"hidden-timeout": 1000
+		hidden_timeout: 1000
 	};
 	</script>